 Clarke says that on the face of it the irony of his originating impulse to be an artist was that he could not in fact draw very well.
 He was and remains a poor draughtsman.

 He maintains, however, that the irony is only apparent, because drawing is about more than pleasing line.
 That his lines were not pleasing was due to mechanical ineptitude, a clumsy hand; but his lines were well chosen.
 He saw well.

 I only have his word for that, but his theoretical position is sound.
-Disegno – drawing, or design – was the founding virtue of quattrocento art, as told at any rate by Vasari, who notes with approval the comment of Michelangelo upon visiting the workshop of the Venetian Titian – he paints well; a pity he never learnt to draw.
+Disegno—drawing, or design—was the founding virtue of Renaissance art, as described at any rate by Vasari, who notes with approval the comment of Michelangelo upon visiting the workshop of the Venetian Titian—he paints well; a pity he never learnt to draw.

-Disegno, in the quattrocento, is not about producing pretty sketches; it is about understanding with the pen.
+Disegno is not about producing pretty sketches; it is about understanding with the pen.
 It is an intellectual activity.
-Painting, casting, sculpting, these are crafts; a painter or sculptor is a craftsman who belongs to a guild like other craftsmen – weavers and goldsmiths and masons; but drawing raises him to the status of humanist scholar, man of the new learning, aristocrat of the mind.
+Painting, casting, sculpting, these are crafts; a painter or sculptor is a craftsman who belongs to a guild like other craftsmen—weavers and goldsmiths and masons; but drawing raises him to the status of humanist scholar, man of the new learning, aristocrat of the mind.
 The glory of Florence was its masters of disegno.